A Guide to Window Styles

 While their popularity temporarily dipped in the 1960s to coincide with the construction of more modern buildings with casement-style windows, starting in the 1990s a shift in attitudes towards conservation has led to an increasing appreciation for the design and aesthetic style of sash windows.

 Due to this revival, many homeowners now choose to restore and reinstate sash windows in order to make their homes look and feel more traditional.
+Single glass pane sash windows can be upgraded to energy efficient double glazed sash windows without altering the traditional style of the sash window.

 Historically, sash windows had timber frames but in recent years uPVC and aluminium sash windows have become available.
 These can replicate the aesthetic qualities of traditional sash windows while overcoming many previous shortcomings – resulting in windows that are both more energy-efficient and require less maintenance and painting.